-Trump administration ends bid to add citizenship question to census
+Trump administration retreats on census citizenship question

 Critics have called the citizenship question a Republican ploy to scare immigrants into not taking part in the population count and engineer an undercount in Democratic-leaning areas with high immigrant and Latino populations.
 That would benefit non-Hispanic whites and help Trump’s fellow Republicans gain seats in the U.S. House of Representatives and state legislatures, the critics said.

-“This is an enormous victory for the rule of law and the Constitution.
-We still have work to do to ensure a complete count, but this helps us to make sure that the government conducts this count in good faith and in compliance with the law,” Democratic U.S. Senator Brian Schatz said in a statement.
+“In light of the Supreme Court’s ruling, the Trump administration had no choice but to proceed with printing the 2020 census forms without a citizenship question.
+Everyone in America counts in the census, and today’s decision means we all will,” said Dale Ho, a lawyer with the American Civil Liberties Union, which had fought the Trump administration in court.

-The Trump administration has told the courts that its rationale for adding the question was to better enforce a law that protects the voting rights of racial minorities.
+The Trump administration had told the courts that its rationale for adding the question was to better enforce a law that protects the voting rights of racial minorities.
 Critics called that rationale a pretext, with the Supreme Court’s majority embracing that theory.

-The court’s 5-4 ruling saw conservative Chief Justice John Roberts join the court’s four liberals in the majority.
+The court’s 5-4 ruling, which saw conservative Chief Justice John Roberts join the court’s four liberals in the majority, ultimately proved decisive.

+“While the Trump Administration may have attempted to politicize the census and punish cities and states across the nation, justice prevailed, and the census will continue to remain a tool for obtaining an accurate count of our population,” said New York Attorney General Letitia James, who also challenged the question.

+The census is used to allot seats in the U.S. House of Representatives and distribute some $800 billion in federal funds.
+Opponents have said the citizenship question would instill fear in immigrant households that the information would be shared with law enforcement, deterring them from taking part.

 Reporting by Karen Freifeld, Eric Beech, Andy Sullivan, Andrea Shalal, David Shepardson and Steve Holland; Writing by Lawrence Hurley; editing by Doina Chiacu and Bill Berkrot